jordicortes40/Pvalue_distribution/README.md

 3. Uniform distribution + 2 triangular distributions
 4. Uniform distribution + 2 exponential distributions

-Using a sample of p-values, the aim of this example is to estimate the proportion of p-values comming from the Null Hypothesis of several tests (regardless of your type) with distribution U(0,1)
+Using a sample of p-values, the aim of this example is to estimate the proportion of p-values comming from the null hypothesis (H<sub>0</sub>) of several tests (regardless of your type) with distribution U(0,1)

 The methodology is quite similar to that one explained in this article: